top of page

 Howdy All- I’m Bean,

-I am a black Labradork in the bunch……..that is if you can see me……I go by really fast.
+I am the black Labradork in the bunch……..that is if you can see me……I go by really fast.
 I’m nationally certified in area search and large source human remains.
 If you don’t come home, I’ll be on the way to sniff you out as soon as I can.
-My handler, Kathy, is a bit on the slow side but that doesn’t matter to me I run out front to cover lots of ground by myself.
+My handler, Kathy, is a bit on the slow side but that doesn’t matter to me; I run out front to cover lots of ground by myself.
 I’ll run back to let her know if I smell you and we’ll be on our way to help ASAP.
 My apologies in advance for all the noise I’m going to make when we get there.
-See I’m going to get to play with my squeaky toys for a reward and I’d love it if you play with me too.
+See, I’m going to get to play with my squeaky toys for a reward, and I’d love it if you play with me too.

--K9 Bean
+K9 Bean

 Kitsap Dog 32